weblate/qTox_enhanced-1/doc/user_manual_en.md

 Tox ID, but you have to tell new contacts your new Tox ID.
 Your Tox ID can be found in your [User Profile](#user-profile).

-#### BlackList
+#### Conference block list

-BlackList is a feature of qTox that locally blocks a conference member's messages across all your joined conferences, in case someone spams a conference.
-You need to put a members public key into the BlackList text box one per line to activate it.
+Conference block list is a feature of qTox that locally blocks a conference member's messages across all your joined conferences, in case someone spams a conference.
+You need to put a members public key into the `Conference block list` text box one per line to activate it.
 Currently qTox doesn't have a method to get the public key from a conference member, this will be added in the future.

 ### Audio/Video